bowles123/CS-5050-Projects/PolynomialMultiplication1/README.md

-#Polynomial Multiplication with Divide 'N Conquer
+#Initial Polynomial Multiplication
-Programmed appliation to multiply two polynomials using the Divide 'N Conquer algorithm
+Programmed appliation to multiply two polynomials using the Divide 'N Conquer and "High School" algorithms